awsdocs/amazon-connect-admin-guide/doc_source/sample-agent-event-stream.md

 # Sample Agent Event Stream<a name="sample-agent-event-stream"></a>

 In the following agent event stream, the agent is assigned to a routing profile that requires them to take both chats and calls\.
-They can take one call, and up to three chat at a time\.
+They can take one call, and up to three chats at a time\.

 ```